Why is it important for the clinic to temporarily halt treatment cycles?

 - Pregnant women are more susceptible to many viral illnesses.

 - If you acquire a viral respiratory infection during pregnancy, such as influenza, the risk of serious illness is increased.

 - Based on very limited data, there is currently no evidence of increased birth defects.

 - It is understandable to be unsettled during this time of COVID-19 epidemic, particularly if you are pregnant.
-Your Sher Fertility Institute New York care team is available to answer any questions you may have.
+Your Sher Fertility Solutions New York care team is available to answer any questions you may have.

 - We strongly advise following the precautions of social distancing, washing your hands frequently (and for a minimum of 20 seconds), avoid touching your face, and calling your primary care physician if you develop any symptoms of concern, such as coughing, shortness of breath, and/or fever.